Climate and Average Weather Year Round in Managua Nicaragua

-In Managua, the wet season is oppressive and overcast; the dry season is muggy, windy, and mostly clear; and it is hot year round.
+In Managua, the wet season is oppressive and overcast; the dry season is muggy, windy, and partly cloudy; and it is hot year round.
 Over the course of the year, the temperature typically varies from 71°F to 94°F and is rarely below 67°F or above 97°F.

 Based on the beach/pool score, the best time of year to visit Managua for hot-weather activities is from early December to late March.

 Climate in Managua